adnymics/redicts/docs/source/index.rst

 Welcome to redicts's documentation!
 ===================================

-A utilty package to save arbitary nested python dicts and objects in redis.
+A utility package to save arbitrary nested Python dicts and objects in Redis.

 .. image:: ../logo.svg
     :width: 55%

-This package can be used to save arbitary values in a hierarchy.
+This package can be used to save arbitrary values in a hierarchy.
 Each element of this hierarchy is referenced by a dotted path like this: ``a.b.c``.
 When saving a nested dictionary, it's nested contents automatically get translated to such a dotted path by it's string keys: